 Kerry Potts, Chair

 Kerry’s professional and academic interests have been focused on the advancement of indigenous artists.
-She has worked in the Aboriginal community of Toronto for over 15 years, establishing programming for Aboriginal and homeless youth, working with Juno-Award winning artist Susan Aglukark, and producing Aboriginal performance and community arts events.
+She has worked in the indigenous community in Toronto for over 18 years, establishing programming for indigenous and homeless youth, working with 3-time Juno-Award winning artist Susan Aglukark, and producing indigenous performance and community arts events.
 In 2006, Potts completed her Master’s degree at OISE/UofT in Sociology and Equity Studies, and wrote her thesis on indigenous music and decolonization.
-Potts has received accolades for her work in the Aboriginal Studies department at U of T, has taught at Seneca College, as a sessional instructor at OISE/UofT, and is current faculty in the department of Liberal Studies at Humber College.
-For five years, Kerry served as Director of Development, as well as Interim Managing Director, of the imagineNATIVE Film + Media Arts Festival, managing the festival’s fundraising initiatives, community partnerships, managing the festival team, and was part of the festival’s Programming Team.
-In 2009 she completed her first short documentary titled Love on the Street.
-She has served as Chair of the Board of the Images Festival, National Indigenous Media Arts Coalition (NIMAC) and Media Arts Network of Ontario (MANO), and is a long-time Board Memberand current Chair of Native Women in the Arts.
+She has taught at Seneca College, as a sessional instructor at OISE/University of Toronto, and currently works as faculty in the Department of Liberal Studies at Humber College.
+For five years she served as Director of Development, as well as Interim Managing Director, of the imagineNATIVE Film + Media Arts Festival managing sponsorships and fundraising, community partnerships, the festival’s team of staff, and as part of the programming team.
+In 2009, she completed the short documentary titled Love on the Street.
+She is grateful to have served on the boards of the Images Festival, National Indigenous Media Arts Coalition (NIMAC) and Media Arts Network of Ontario (MANO), and is a long-time Board Member and current Chair of Native Women in the Arts.